jchs-science/jchs-science.githib.io/units/0 introduction/1 science.md

 ### Activity 1 $$\approx$$ 5 minutes
 {: .no_toc}
-Practice making observations and inferences by writing out the chart below either in your lab notebook or on a blank sheet of paper, or [there is a handout](./Images/observation_inferences/observation_inferences.pdf){: .btn .btn-outline }.
+Practice making observations and inferences by writing out the chart below either in your lab notebook or on a blank sheet of paper, or [there is a handout](./Images/observation_inferences/observation_inferences.pdf){: .btn .btn-outline } that can be printed.

 First come up with 10 observations either about the room or something else you have seen recently.
 Then, come up with your inference.